 So, when you next feel your anxiety levels rising, use any or all of these tools to help restore calmness.
 Even better, why not practice them on a daily basis?
 That way, you will respond to any challenges in your life from a more relaxed and calm place, rather than reacting with fear and anxiety.
 Remember, your response to all of this uncertainty and worry is the one thing that you CAN control.
 Try to stay firmly anchored in the present - it's all we have - and cut yourself some slack.
 These are unprecedented times and we can only take one day at a time.

-If, on top of everything else, you are also going through menopause and would like to know how yoga can help, click here to obtain a copy of my FREE e-book .
-This demonstrates a selection of yoga poses that bring relief to menopausal symptoms.
-Whilst some are restorative, others are energy boosting or focus specifically on symptoms such as hot flashes.
+If, on top of everything else, you are also going through menopause and would like to know how yoga can help, download a copy of my FREE e-book .
+This demonstrates a selection of yummy restorative yoga poses that help bring relief to menopausal symptoms.

 You can also join our Facebook group Yoga for Peri/Menopause and enjoy free tips, advice, yoga sequences, classes and meet other like-minded women who are undergoing the same challenges.